-American Collegiate helps international students earn recognized credits that can be applied toward a transfer to a top-ranked US university.
+American Collegiate helps international students earn recognized credits which can be applied toward a transfer to a top-ranked US university.
 Program options include digital learning, on campus, or Honors.

 Transfer with Transfer Direct

-An additional option for transfer students is the Transfer Direct program, part of Shorelight’s exclusive Signature Student Experience offerings.
+An additional option for transfer students is Transfer Direct, part of Shorelight’s exclusive services for international students.
 With Transfer Direct, counselors work with you to estimate your qualifying transfer credits and then create an individualized study plan, including identifying which universities may be the best fit for your transfer, submitting applications, and completing the enrollment process.

-Now that you know how the US transfer process works for international students, be confident and plan your journey to the US!
+Now that you know how to transfer universities in the USA, be confident and plan the next step in your educational journey!
 Remember, each university may have different transfer requirements, so speak to an advisor to get the best advice for you and your goals.